kubeflow/website/content/docs/guides/components/tfbatchpredict.md

 Kubeflow batch-predict allows users to run predict jobs over a trained TensorFlow model in SavedModel format in a batch mode.
-It is [apache-beam](https://beam.apache.org/)-based and can run either with a local runner or a remote [runners](https://beam.apache.org/documentation/runners/capability-matrix/).

-With a local runner, the job runs on a single node in a K8s cluster.
-A remote runer enables jobs to run on a remote Cloud service, potentially in a parallel fashion, such as [Google Dataflow](https://cloud.google.com/dataflow) service on GCP.
+It is [apache-beam](https://beam.apache.org/)-based and currently runs with a local runner on a single node in a K8s cluster.

 ## Run a TensorFlow Batch Predict Job

 **Note:** Before running a job, you should have [deployed kubeflow to your cluster](#deploy-kubeflow).

-We treat TensorFlow batch predict job as a [component](https://ksonnet.io/docs/tutorial#2-generate-and-deploy-an-app-component) in your APP.

-Kubeflow ships with a [ksonnet prototype](https://ksonnet.io/docs/concepts#prototype) suitable for you to to generate a component which you can then customize for your jobs.
+To run batch prediction, we create a Kubernetes job to run beam.
+Kubeflow provides a [ksonnet prototype](https://github.com/kubeflow/kubeflow/blob/{{< params "githubbranch" >}}/kubeflow/examples/prototypes/tf-batch-predict.jsonnet) suitable for you to to generate a component which you can then customize for your jobs.

 ### Create the component